riffomonas/RR_R25_2014/research_plan.md

 control has given Schloss a unique perspective on the common problems people encounter when working with these tools.

-Many people have begun to ask for greater reproduciblity and transperancy in the description of methods; however, few have actually attempted to implement these strategies in their own research.
+Many people have begun to ask for greater reproducibility and transparency in the description of methods; however, few have actually attempted to implement these strategies in their own research.
 In the past year, the Schloss lab has begun to release an executable digital notebook to accompany each of their